Forms

 Treaty Land Acknowledgement

-We acknowledge we are on Treaty 6 Territory and the Homeland of the Métis.
-We pay our respect to the First Nations and Métis ancestors of this place and reaffirm our relationship with one another.
-Treaty 6 encompasses the traditional territories of numerous First Nations, including Cree, Dene (DEN-Ē), Nakota, Saulteaux (SO-TO), and Ojibwe (OJIB-WĒ) and the homeland of the Métis Nation.
-We are dedicated to ensuring that the spirit of Reconciliation and Treaty 6 is honoured and respected.
-This acknowledgement also reaffirms our relationship with one another
+We acknowledge that BridgePoint is located on Treaty 6 Territory and the Homeland of the Métis.
+We pay our respects to the First Nations and Métis ancestors of this land and reaffirm our commitment to one another.
+Treaty 6 encompasses the traditional territories of many Nations, including the Cree, Dene, Nakota, Saulteaux, and Ojibwe peoples.
+We are committed to honouring the spirit of Reconciliation and Treaty 6 in our work and relationships.

 Holistic Healing